 Note: After some drumhead services a few members mentioned that some deaths were not read out and no crosses were planted for them.
 Majority of the names mentioned were found to be from the previous year and were recorded, a small number were not.
 The reason why we miss some is because we have not been informed or we have insufficient information to record the death.
 Members are reminded to report deaths as and when they are aware of them.
 If you know of an ex-Arborfield Old Boy who has passed away and is not listed in the AOBA Roll of Honour (which can be viewed on the AOBA Website) then please let me have their details.

 A request for an AOBA Remembrance Scroll

-I would like to remind members that I do not automatically send out a Remembrance Scroll when I’m notified of a death.
-I only send them when requested by whoever has made contact with the family of the deceased and only then when the n-o-k has confirmed that they would like to receive one.
-Remembrance Scrolls can be requested in the memory of the deceased for both AOBA members and non members.
-The minimum information required, before a scroll is sent, is listed in sub paragraphs a. & b. below:
+Members are reminded that the Bereavement Officer does not automatically send out a Remembrance Scroll until notified of a death.
+They are only sent when requested by whoever has made contact with the family of the deceased and only then when the n-o-k has confirmed that they would like to receive one.
+Remembrance Scrolls can be requested in the memory of the deceased for both AOBA Members and non-members.
+The minimum information required, before a scroll is sent, are listed in sub paragraphs a. & b. below:

 a.
 Full name of the deceased, his intake number and date of death.